fils/CDFRegistryWG/README.md

     <script type="application/ld+json">
 ```
 3. Items that can not be defined by schema.org can be then be defined via an external vocabulary
 4. The white list of site/URLs is feed through something like [https://github.com/fils/contextBuilder](https://github.com/fils/contextBuilder) or by DateOne tools.
-This example code will look for schema.org JSON-LD packages defined in item 2
+This example code will look for schema.org JSON-LD packages defined in item 2.
+More advanced crawling solutions might use tools like: https://github.com/anaskhan96/soup or https://github.com/PuerkitoBio/fetchbot

 After reading in the JSON-LD it could be converted to RDF for a triple store
 or other data store approaches used by a harvesting group.
 There is no blessed harvesting or presentation